Friday July 13, 2018

 Peterborough, PE2 7EA

-On Friday 13 July, The Brilliant Club will welcome delegates from schools and universities, charities and other organisations, as well as policy makers and researchers, to collaborate on this year’s theme, Measuring Up: Research, Evidence and Urgency in University Access and Student Success.
+On Friday 13 July, The Brilliant Club welcomed delegates from schools and universities, charities and other organisations, as well as policy makers and researchers, to collaborate on the theme, Measuring Up: Research, Evidence and Urgency in University Access and Student Success.

-The conference will focus on improving pupil outcomes by exploring the interaction between research and impact, facilitating the sharing of expertise and practical activity, as well as challenging the sector to consider the effectiveness of its approaches and how we can do better.
+The conference focused on improving pupil outcomes by exploring the interaction between research and impact, facilitating the sharing of expertise and practical activity, as well as challenging the sector to consider the effectiveness of its approaches and how we can do better.

-NFER are part of the agenda, with Zoe Claymore speaking on what influences a pupil premium pupils’ secondary outcomes.
-Using national data this session will present new research into the family and school characteristics which have the strongest relationship with attainment and progress.
+At this event, NFER's Zoe Claymore spoke on what influences a pupil premium pupils’ secondary outcomes.
+Using national data this session presented new research into the family and school characteristics which have the strongest relationship with attainment and progress.
 It will identify what influence a pupil’s peer group has on their results and whether the relationship between certain background characteristics and attainment is the same for all pupils or varies by pupil premium eligibility.
-The session will discuss implications for schools on how to support pupils from disadvantaged backgrounds.
+The session also discussed implications for schools on how to support pupils from disadvantaged backgrounds.

-In addition to Zoe's speaking session, NFER Research Director Caroline Sharp will be on a panel entitled 'What makes an effective summer school?', which will discuss the research evidence on effective summer schools and how should organisations monitor and evaluate summer schools.
+In addition to Zoe's speaking session, NFER Research Director Caroline Sharp was on a panel entitled 'What makes an effective summer school?', which discussed the research evidence on effective summer schools and how should organisations monitor and evaluate summer schools.